Punjab Traffic Police Challan Rates List

 Under section 194B of the Motor Vehicles Act, anyone who drives a motor vehicle or allows a motor vehicle to be operated by a child who has not completed the age of fourteen years and is not secured by a safety belt or a child restraint system shall be punishable with a fine of ₹1000.
 One must use child seats, safety belts, or a child restraint system while driving motor vehicles to avoid getting penalized.

-Offenses by Juvenile
+Offences by Juvenile

-Any offense committed under section 199A of the Motor Vehicle Act by a juvenile, the guardian of such juvenile, or the motor vehicle owner shall be deemed to be guilty and liable to be penalized accordingly.
+Any offense committed under section 199A of the Motor Vehicle Act by a juvenile, the guardian of such juvenile, or the motor vehicle owner shall be deemed guilty and liable to be penalized accordingly.
 In addition to the penalty charges, such guardian or owner shall also be punishable with imprisonment for up to three years, along with a fine of ₹25,000.
-In some cases, the registration of the vehicle used in the commission of the offense shall be canceled for a year.
+In some cases, the registration of the vehicle used in the commission of the offence shall be cancelled for a year.
 Also, such juveniles shall not be eligible to be granted a driving license until they reach the age of twenty-five.

 However, the act’s provisions shall not apply to the guardian or owner if the juvenile committing the offense has been granted a learner’s license (LL) or a driver’s license.